-Recognizing that more adults are entering or re-entering college, the Division of Continuing Education has created a special program designed to meet the particular needs of the adult student.
+Recognizing that more adults are entering college, the Division of Continuing Education has a special program designed to meet the particular needs of the adult student.
 The program is Encore, and it begins with the consideration that many mature students need guidance upon entering college or returning after having been out for a period of time.

-The Encore Program includes a series of seminars, counseling services, and other projects and services planned specifically for the adult student.
+The Encore Program includes a series of workshops, counseling services, and other projects and services planned specifically for the adult student.